Skip to content

 Warning

-To prevent unauthenticated users from easily enumerating provider artifacts, provider files are stored with UUID7-based filenames.
+To prevent unauthenticated users from easily enumerating provider and module artifacts, files are stored with UUID7-based filenames.